steven068zzy/stevenZYzhao.github.io/_pages/about.md

 Xianwei Guo, Zhetao Huang, **Ziyuan Zhao<sup>*</sup>**

-- This paper explores the preparation process of ethanol to C4 olefins by analyzing how different catalyst combinations and temperatures influence ethanol conversion and olefin selectivity.
-Using both linear and nonlinear regression fitting algorithms, the authors establish models solved with MATLAB and SPSS to derive functional relationships and visualize trends.
-The study demonstrates that regression-based modeling can effectively predict conversion and selectivity under varying conditions, offering insights not only for ethanol-to-olefin processes but also for broader catalyst-driven chemical reactions.
+- This paper studies ethanol-to-C4 olefin preparation by analyzing the effects of catalyst combinations and temperature on conversion and selectivity.
+Linear and nonlinear regression models solved with MATLAB and SPSS reveal functional relationships, enabling trend prediction and offering insights for catalyst-driven chemical processes.
 </div>
 </div>